apollorio/wp-event-manager/readme.txt

 = [3.1.44] 12-07-2024 =

-Fixed : The Error Message Displayed On The Sign-Out Page Is Removed Fixed : Now Multiple Logos Can Be Saved In The Venue And Organizer Section Fixed : Security Issue Of WP Events Manager Is Resolved
+Fixed : The Error Message Displayed On The Sign-Out Page Is Removed Fixed : Now Multiple Logos Can Be Saved In The local And dj Section Fixed : Security Issue Of WP Events Manager Is Resolved

 = [3.1.43] 22-02-2024 =

-Fixed : Url Type Value Is Now Shown On The Organizer Details Page Fixed : Orgnaizer And Venue Section Image Is Missing Fixed : Venue Shortcode And Details Are Added To The Shortcode Menu Fixed : Youtube Videos On Gutenberg Blocks Are Now Working Properly Fixed : The Security Issue Faced While Updating Events Has Been Resolved
+Fixed : Url Type Value Is Now Shown On The dj Details Page Fixed : Orgnaizer And local Section Image Is Missing Fixed : local Shortcode And Details Are Added To The Shortcode Menu Fixed : Youtube Videos On Gutenberg Blocks Are Now Working Properly Fixed : The Security Issue Faced While Updating Events Has Been Resolved

 = [3.1.42] 07-02-2024 =

-Fixed : The Organizer Logo Can Now Be Saved In The Backend Fixed : In Organizer, Id Field Is Available In The Backend Fixed : The Issue Of Image Removal After Deleting An Event Is Resolved Fixed : Visual Composer Added Events Listing Shortcodes Fixed : Security Issue Fixed And Improved
+Fixed : The dj Logo Can Now Be Saved In The Backend Fixed : In dj, Id Field Is Available In The Backend Fixed : The Issue Of Image Removal After Deleting An Event Is Resolved Fixed : Visual Composer Added Events Listing Shortcodes Fixed : Security Issue Fixed And Improved